Who are we?

 NSSPI combines the talent of internationally recognized researchers from the U.S.’s largest nuclear engineering department with renowned policy expertise from Texas A&M’s Bush School of Government and Public Service.
 This team brings unique capabilities to bear on complex nuclear threats and proliferation challenges involving both policy and technology.

 NSSPI holds observer status with the IAEA and is actively engaged in providing training and educational support to the agency.
-Through the TEES Office for National Laboratories Management, NSSPI is able to pursue research initiatives in collaboration with U.S. national laboratories.
+Through the Texas A&M University System National Laboratories Office, NSSPI is able to pursue research initiatives in collaboration with U.S. national laboratories.

 NSSPI employs science, engineering, and policy expertise to:

 - conduct research and development to help prevent, detect, and respond to nuclear and radiological proliferation and guard against nuclear terrorism;

 - educate the next generation of nuclear security leaders;